jihanko42/portfolio/README.md

-# Portfolio
+# Jihan Ko - Portfolio Site

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+This source code is a static web application built using Angular 10.
+The project is a landing page for any information regarding my professional career as a software developer.

 ## Development server